-Howard Fradkin, Ph.D., LICDC has counseled over 1000 male survivors in individual, couples, group psychotherapy and weekend workshops over the course of his 28 year career as a Psychologist.
-As Co-Chairperson of the MaleSurvivor Weekends of Recovery, Howard has directed 34 Weekends of Recovery since 2001 for over 600 men.
-Dr. Fradkin has also supervised and trained hundreds of professional colleagues on the topic of psychotherapy with male survivors of sexual abuse.
+Howard Fradkin, Ph.D., LICDC has counseled over 1000 male survivors in individual, couples, group psychotherapy and weekend workshops over the course of his 32-year career as a Psychologist.
+As Co-Chairperson of the MaleSurvivor Weekends of Recovery, and a member of the Leadership Team for WOR, Howard has directed over 45 Weekends of Recovery since 2001 for over 900 men.
+Dr. Fradkin has also supervised and trained thousands of professional colleagues on the topic of psychotherapy with male survivors of sexual abuse.

 Dr. Fradkin was one of the founding board members of MaleSurvivor, and currently serves as an Advisory Board Member.
-In 2010, Dr. Fradkin delivered the keynote address at the International MaleSurvivor Conference in New York City.
+In 2010, Dr. Fradkin delivered the keynote address at the International MaleSurvivor Conference in New York City, and is a recipient of the Faye Honey Knopp Award for excellent contributions to the field.
 He also served as President of MaleSurvivor and served on the Board of Directors for 6 years prior to developing the Weekends of Recovery program.

 In his spare time, Howard loves to sing and plan and cook gourmet meals for family and friends.